Collection-Britton Public Library

 g.
 Electronic Resources

 The same criteria for choosing the general collection will apply to choosing electronic resources, ie databases and reference tools.
-Many of the electronic resources are available for the use of South Dakota citizens by the South Dakota State Library
+Many of the electronic resources are available for the use of South Dakota citizens by the South Dakota State Library.
+The resources offered by the SDSL are available to all South Dakota residents.

 1. The library accepts gifts of books and other materials in good, clean condition and published within 5 years with the understanding that they become the property of the library and are evaluated in the same manner as purchased materials.
 Materials which are useful to the library collection are retained, and other materials are disposed of in whatever manner the library deems best-by selling them or offering them free to the patrons.